BusyRich/jumbotron/readme.md

 }
 ```

+<a id="codeBlocks" name="codeBlocks"></a>
 ## Displaying Code Blocks

 Jumbotron extends the basic functionality of Reveal.js for code blocks.
 Each block gets its own footer that displays related information, such as the number of lines, language, and even a filename if provided.

-Jumbotron also adds a few shortcuts and extras to help presenting code easy.
+Jumbotron also adds a few shortcuts and extras to make presenting code easy.

 ### Code Language